 Slice the genoise cake in half, place one half in the bottom of your serving dish.

 Sprinkle or brush 1/2 of the coffee syrup over the cake.

-Spread half of the mascarpone cream over the cake.
+Spread half of the mascarpone mixture over the cake.

 Spread half of the whipped cream over the mascarpone layer.
 Sprinkle with chocolate shavings.
 Place the second cake layer on top of the first stack and repeat layers.